Do Love Contracts Actually Work?

 Stop!
 In the Name of Love

 So are love contracts actually worth it?
 Sorry to break your heart: probably not.
-Legally speaking, the agreements are exceedingly difficult to defend in court.
+Legally speaking, an office love contract is exceedingly difficult to defend in court.
 That’s mostly because sexual harassment plaintiffs can claim that they were coerced into signing one—a legitimate argument for those subject to at-will employment.
-Indeed, in a 2005 Montana Supreme Court case it was ruled that the agreements carried no weight because they were “contracts of adhesion,” or take it or leave it propositions where the signee has little or no bargaining power.
+Indeed, in a 2005 Montana Supreme Court case it was ruled that love contracts amount to nothing more than “contracts of adhesion,” take it or leave it propositions where the signee has little or no bargaining power.

 In practice, managing love contracts at a growing or large company is untenable.
-Between running open enrollment, processing payroll, and navigating state and local compliance, taking on the additional responsibility of tracking office romances is hardly enticing.
+Between running open enrollment, processing payroll, and navigating state and local compliance, taking on the additional responsibility of tracking office romances with love contracts isn't practical.
 What’s more, it does little to dispel HR’s reputation as company gossipers.

 All things considered, the love contract has one other fatal flaw: it requires employees to come forward and openly admit to the existence of a relationship in the first place.
 According to the same CareerBuilder survey cited earlier, over a third of workplace romances are secret, and 20 percent are extramarital affairs.
 It’s unlikely that individuals in either of these cases would willingly sit before HR and sign a legal document affirming their romance.

 Luckily for employers, there are ways to approach workplace relationships that aren’t nearly as problematic.
-Implementing a strong anti-harassment program and drafting a “fraternization” or romance policy can go a long way in curbing compliance risks.
+Implementing a strong anti-harassment program and drafting a “fraternization” policy, or romance policy, can go a long way in curbing compliance risks.

 If your company doesn’t already have a written anti-harassment policy in place, it should.
 In states like California, that isn’t just an HR tip—it’s a legal requirement.
 Supplement your policy with interactive training courses tailored to both regular and supervisory employees, and make participation an annual requirement.
 There are a number of engaging, easy to implement programs available to employers.
 Having all of this in place can demonstrate a good-faith effort if enforcement agencies like the EEOC come calling.
 Implementing an anti-harassment policy is a routine ask of employment attorneys, so don’t hesitate to work with one on yours.

-While having individuals sign love contracts isn’t best practice, having a workplace romance or fraternization policy is.
+While having someone sign a love contract isn’t necessarily best practice, having a workplace romance or fraternization policy is.
 Include a section in your employee handbook that addresses office relationships directly.
-Your policy should make it clear that the on-premises behavior should be professional and respectful of other employees.
+Your workplace romance policy should make it clear that the on-premises behavior should be professional and respectful of other employees.
 In other words, no public displays of affection in the office or on company time.
 Last but not least, make it absolutely clear that romantic relationships between managers and their direct reports are strictly forbidden.
 That isn’t extreme, it’s standard practice—among businesses that have a romance policy, SHRM reports that 99 percent ban supervisor-subordinate relationships.